andraugust/andraugust.github.io/thermo-2.md

 ## Energy

-The energy of a thermodynamic system is called its **internal energy** $$U$$, defined as the total kinetic and potential energy of its microscopic components---the atoms, molecules and any other matter or radiation within it.
+The energy of a thermal system is defined in terms of its **internal energy** $$U$$.
+Internal energy is the total kinetic and potential energy of each microscopic component in a system, the sum energy of each atom, molecule, photon, etc.

-To calculate $$U$$ we could try to explicitly sum all the particle energies, but this is impractical due to their large number.
-Instead, we treat $$U$$ thermodynamically and calculate it using the first law of thermodynamics, which states that internal energy changes through two macroscopic mechanisms: heat $$Q$$ and work $$W$$
+To calculate $$U$$ we could try to explicitly add the energy each microscopic particle, but recall that thermodynamics is all about analyzing large systems in terms of a small number of macroscopic quantities, ignoring underlying microstates.
+And note that when thermodynamics was invented no one actually knew what matter was made of, so such a sum wouldn't be defined for some time.
+A thermodynamic definition of $$U$$ still existed though, and it's what we'll use here.
+In particular, the first law of thermodynamics describes energy flow and says that internal energy changes through two macroscopic mechanisms: heat $$Q$$ and work $$W$$

 $$
 \Delta U = Q + W